abdo-abaco/Advanced_lane_lines/README.md

 ![alt text][image3]

 ### Step:3 Performing perspective transform on the lane.
-#### We performed a perspective transform and provide an the first frame as an example of a transformed image.
+#### We performed a perspective transform and provide the first frame as an example of a transformed image.

-Applying a perspective transform effectlively crops the outside areas to obtain a front view of the lanes.
-The binary image's perspective transform now provides a "birds-eye view".

 The code for my perspective transform includes computing a perspective transform matrix, M, which appears in line #103 `advancedlanes.py`. cv2.getPerspectiveTransform() accepts the following source and destination points selected from the first frame as the region or interest (ROI):